Banga Mata: Swadeshi movement

-The Swadeshi movement was a campaign that promoted self-sufficiency through the use of indigenous goods while rejecting British products.
+The Swadeshi movement was a campaign that promoted self-sufficiency through the use of domestically produced goods while rejecting British products.
 It emerged as a major response to the partition of Bengal, which was announced by the colonial administration in December 1903 and formally implemented in 1905.
-Widespread discontent in Bengal, the epicenter of the agitation, led to the formal launch of the movement at a meeting in Calcutta’s Town Hall on 7 August 1905.
-The movement not only encouraged economic self-reliance but also contributed significantly to the growth of Indian nationalism.
-During this period, Abanindranath Tagore created the painting originally titled Banga Mata (“Banga” meaning Bengal), which was later renamed Bharat Mata (“Bharat” being an ancient name for India) on the suggestion of Sister Nivedita.
+The movement contributed significantly to the growth of Indian nationalism.
+During this period, Abanindranath Tagore created the painting originally titled Banga Mata, which was later renamed Bharat Mata on the suggestion of Sister Nivedita.
 The painting came to symbolize nationalist aspirations and became closely associated with the ideals of the Swadeshi movement.

-First Partition of Bengal
+First partition of Bengal

 The first incarnations of Mother Bengal, or Bangamata, emerged during resistance to the partition of Bengal.
 The partition took place in October 1905 and separated the largely Muslim areas of Eastern Bengal from the largely Hindu areas of Western Bengal.
-Wealthy Hindus centered around Calcutta, who dominated Bengal's businesses and rural life complained that the partition would make them a minority in a province due to the incorporation of the Bihar and Orissa Province into the Bengal Presidency.
+Wealthy Hindus centered around Calcutta, who dominated Bengal's businesses and rural life, complained that the partition would make them a minority in a province due to the incorporation of the Bihar and Orissa Province into the Bengal Presidency.
 It was during this time the Mother Bengal was an immensely popular theme in Bengali patriotic songs and poems and was mentioned in several of them, such as the song ″Dhana Dhanya Pushpa Bhara″ and ″Banga Amar Janani Amar″ (Our Bengal Our Mother) by Dwijendralal Ray.
-These songs were meant to rekindle the unified spirit of Bengal, to raise public consciousness against the communal political divide.
+These songs were meant to rekindle the unified spirit of Bengal, to raise public consciousness against political divides.